 Since it was set up, the MHCN has held a number of events giving members the opportunity to network, share challenges and learning with their peers, and hear from high-profile speakers.

-The MHCN’s 2018 annual member event will take place on Wednesday 3 October and will cover mental health funding, the NHS long-term plan, a number of relevant workshops, and a plenary session on children and young people’s mental health.
+The MHCN’s 2018 annual member event took place on Wednesday 3 October and covered mental health funding, the NHS long-term plan, a number of relevant workshops, and a plenary session on children and young people’s mental health.
 The report from the 2 day International Urgent and Emergency Mental Health Summit, Be the Change: ensuring an effective response to all in psychiatric emergency equal to medical care, was launched at the annual event.
 Presentations from the event will be made available shortly.

 The MHCN and RI International from the USA, hosted a 2-day International Urgent and Emergency Mental Health Summit in May 2018.
 We produced a number of products on the day, and they can all be found on the members section of our website.
 Many of these are also in the public domain, and you can download a film of the Rt Hon Norman Lamb talking about why it is important to improve mental health crisis services; the Twitter moment from the event; and a number of podcasts produced on the day.
 We will be producing a report based on the recommendations formed by delegates at the event.